UPDATE: This post was updated on April 7, 2025 to include conversions for metric measurements and nutrition information.

 Ingredients

-There are only a few ingredients you'll need to bring this festive cocktail together.
+There are only a few ingredients you'll need to bring this Blood Orange Old Fashioned together.

 - Bourbon: Pick a brand that you like, but I like to use Michter's, Woodford Reserve, or Four Roses bourbon.

-- Blood Orange Simple Syrup: if you make a batch of Candied Blood Oranges, you'll have a batch of simple syrup left over!
+- Blood Orange Simple Syrup: If you make a batch of Candied Orange Slices, you'll have a batch of simple syrup left over!
 I like to use it here for cocktails, but it's also a great gift.

 - Dried Sliced Oranges or other garnish: I love the look of dried blood oranges, but you can also garnish with a bit of the orange peel, or simply a slice of blood orange.

-- A nice ice cube: this is all personal preference, but I like a big square ice cube (like these SamuelWorld ice cubes).
+- A nice ice cube: This is entirely personal preference, but I like a big square ice cube (like these SamuelWorld ice cubes).
 Feel free to use a smaller cube, or different shape depending on what you have and how much ice (which will melt into water, of course), you like to have in your cocktail.

 See full recipe below for detailed directions.